 A regular eye exam is recommended for all adults, but especially for adults over the age of 40 in order to preserve their vision and guard against eye diseases.
 Over the age of 40, you may begin to experience changes in your vision and need to wear prescription eye wear.
 If you already wear glasses or contacts, you may find that your prescription needs to be adjusted to ensure best vision and comfort.
 Most importantly, as we mature, our eyes are susceptible to a number of age-related conditions that can severely impair or even destroy our sight.
 Although you may experience no symptoms, the conditions that begin to affect your eyes in mature adulthood include presbyopia, glaucoma, cataracts and macular degeneration.
 Some medications can also have a detrimental effect on your eye health.
 Your optometrist knows how to identify the early onset of these problems, assess your ongoing risk factors and help you keep your eyes healthy and strong so that you can continue to get the most out of life at work and at play.

 Retinal Camera Imaging

 Many important eye diseases as well as systemic diseases manifest themselves in the retina.
 The most prevalent causes of blindness in the industrialized world include age-related macular degeneration, diabetic retinopathy, and glaucoma.
-With a retinal exam and the use of a retinal camera image, we can identify and offer treatment for these diseases.
+With a retinal exam and the use of a retinal camera image, we can identify and offer treatment or refer you to a specialist for treatment of these diseases.